teadetime/computer_vision/README.md

 ## Final Results
 Our final implementation sports 2 different control styles.
 One style simply uses the location of a hand in the frame to control the linear and angular velocity of the neato.
 This is quite fun to control and is fairly intuitive.

 Our intended control method uses the number of fingers showing to start different behaviours.
-This is much harder to implement and depends significantly on the quality of the bounding box made by the object detection model.
+This is much harder to implement and depends significantly on the quality of the bounding box made by the object detection model, as well as the environmental lighting's effects on color thresholding.
 While this may seem like a less complicated control method than the above control style it is significantly more complicated.
 Also keep in mind that the position of the hand in the frame is still being calculated.
 It would be trivial to have certain numbers of fingers do different things in different parts of the frame!

 ## Notable Challenges/Roadblocks
 As expected, this project had its fair share of difficulties.
 These are summarised below:
 - TensorFlow 2 object detection installation across multiple systems was finicky.
 Graphics drivers were even more of a mess
 - Lighting for ML object detection model changes how well it is able to predict.
 This task would likely have benefit from creating a small amount of our own training data
+- Lighting also proved troublesome for segmentation of the hand.
+Small changes in light would lead to vast changes in the deteced hand shape.
 - Bounding boxes are all different sizes and there are a large amount of “noisy” predictions.
 (Our smoothing efforts work to alleviate some of this)
 - Bounding boxes often chop off fingers (We increase the box size by 10% on all detections in each direction).
 This helps make sure that we have the full hand to look for fingers in.
 See the below gif where there is an incrased bounding box. ![larger box](/docs/images/Increased%20box%20size.gif)
 - Unfortunately OpenCV doesn’t have simple ways of playing back recorded video at recorded speed.
 It is more geared towards processing through frames.
 This meant that we had to test things in real time which led to inconsistent/reproducible tests, and a larger amount of time.